BonnyAD9/ipk24-chat-client/README.md

 This namespace contains the logic for parsing the command line argumens.
 The parsing logic is implemented in methods of the class `Args`.
 The class itself than holds the information about the configuration from the command line.

+## Testing
+Core networking functionality is tested using unit tests in the folder `tests`.

+I also checked functionality of the app as whole manually with the reference server.

+## Extra functionality
+- **Useful extra prints**
+    - enabled with flag `-e` or by setting environment variable `IPK_EXTEND` to `YES`
+- **Colored printing**
+    - enabled automatically when *extra prints* are enabled and the standard output is terminal.
+    - can be also forced by `--color=always`
+- **Setting how many unconfirmend UDP messages may be sent**
+    - can be set with the flag `-w`.
+    - This is by default `1`.
++ Command `/clear` and `/claer` (I often mistype *clear* in this way)

+All of the extensions are also documented in the help commands.